wickworks/witchdice/README.md

   Be able to go straight to the room by visiting the room url

 - someday: switch away from the heavy firebase server to a lightweight peer-to-peer network
+- clear out data on firebase periodically even if nobody has visited that room in a long time

 #### MECHANICS ####
 - import spells